-- Blank = never answered (Allow all schedules but system to send the following electronic message: "DEA credentials have not been populated, call TBD responsible person.") - Any or all fields are answered = provide explicit set of permissions (that have been identified). - If it is answered that Prescriber has No privileges for all schedules = remove DEA number or VA number from the NEW PERSON (#200) file. - If Prescriber has been issued a DEA number, you have privileges. - If the Prescriber has been issued a VA number, this is a presumption of privileges.
+• Blank = never answered (Allow all schedules but system to send the following electronic message: "DEA credentials have not been populated, call TBD responsible person.")

-- REF: This API calls the \$\$DEA^XUSER()-Get User's DEA Number API. - NOTE: This API was released with Kernel Patch XU8.0580, which was created in support of the Drug Enforcement Agency (DEA) e-Prescribing of Controlled Substances (ePCS) Utility.
-This utility uses Public Key Infrastructure (PKI) and meets the requirements proposed by the DEA Interim Final Rule (IFR) for Electronic Prescriptions for Controlled Substances effective as of June 1, 2010.
+- Any or all fields are answered = provide explicit set of permissions (that have been identified). - If it is answered that Prescriber has No privileges for all schedules = remove DEA number or VA number from the NEW PERSON (#200) file. - If Prescriber has been issued a DEA number, you have privileges. - If the Prescriber has been issued a VA number, this is a presumption of privileges. - NOTE: Not all of these checks apply to documentation of non-VA medication. - REF: This API calls the \$\$DEA^XUSER()-Get User's DEA Number API. - NOTE: This API was released with Kernel Patch XU\8.0\580, which was created in support of the Drug Enforcement Agency (DEA) e-Prescribing of Controlled Substances (ePCS) Utility.
+This utility uses Public Key Infrastructure (PKI) and meets the requirements proposed by the DEA Interim Final Rule (IFR) for Electronic Prescriptions for Controlled Substances effective as of June 1, 2010. - Format: \$\$SDEA^XUSER([fg,]ien,psdea)

-• Format: \$\$\$DEA^XUSER([fg,]ien,psdea)
+Input Parameters: fg: (optional) This flag is used for \$\$DEA^XUSER call, see the flag input parameter in the ien: (required) This is the NEW PERSON (#200) file IEN for the entry to be checked.

-Input Parameters: fg: (optional) This flag is used for \$\$DEA^XUSER call, see the flag input parameter in the \$\$DEA^XUSER()-Get ien: (required) This is the NEW PERSON (#200) file IEN for the entry to be checked.
+\$\$DEA^XUSER()-Get User's DEA Number API.

-User's DEA Number API.
+psdea:

-psdea: (required) This parameter is DEA schedule.
+(required) This parameter is DEA schedule.
 DEA schedule is a 2-6 position field.
 It comes from the DRUG (#50) file in Pharmacy.
 This API uses this field to verify the provider is allowed to write orders for specific controlled substances.
 For example, if the schedule is 2A, this indicates a controlled substance, schedule 2.